 Launching in Fall 2017, self-guided groups can explore the museum using a new digital scavenger hunt on the GuidiGO platform.
 The History Center can provide 30 devices for use during the visit, which must be reserved at the time of booking, or groups are welcome to bring their own devices.

 Time: 1 – 2 hours, plus 1/2 hour for lunch

 Tour Availability: Please note that due to high visitation during the spring field trip season, availability may be limited.

 Outposts of Empire

 Learn how Pittsburgh began by exploring the conflict over the forks of the Ohio River between the British, French, and Indians during the 18th century.
 Students will learn about the fur trade that made Fort Pitt a major trading post between Europeans and Indians in a recreated fur trading cabin, and will participate in hands-on activities related to life at Fort Pitt, which may include a cannon, musket, or marching drill.
-Program includes a visit to the Fort Pitt Block House—the oldest building in Pittsburgh and last remaining structure of Fort Pitt.
 Additional activities, including historic games and tours of Point State Park, may be added upon request.

 Grade Levels: All